melt-umn/monto-v3-draft/content/draft01/index.md

 ## 8.1.
 Binary Encoding instead of JSON

 A speed boost could potentially be gained by using CBOR {{% ref rfc7049 %}}, MessagePack {{% ref msgpack %}} or a similar format instead of JSON.
-This could be added in a backwards-compatible way by using the existing Content-Type negotiation mechanisms in HTTP if desired.
+This could be added as  a simple protocol extension.

 ## 8.2.
 Asynchronous Communication